pswaldia/currency_exchange/readme.md

 # About The web application
-This is a web application built using Python's microframework flask.
-It allows one to convert one country's currency into another's.
+This web application which is built using Python's microframework flask allows users to convert one country's currency into another's.
 The web API used for this purpose is Currency Converter API : https://currencyconverterapi.com/.
 The version of API is the free version with limited requests.